 Reports

 For now, we only support exporting editing sites information in text format.
-In the DataViewer Panel, single-right-click the probe list which you want to export, you can select Show View List or Show Probe Distribution to make a text report.
-Please see chapter 5.1 for more details.
+In the Directory Panel, right-click the probe list which you want to export, and select Show Sites List, Show Sites Distribution or Show Variant Distribution to make a report.
+Please see Probe Set and Probe Lists section for more details.

 Opening an Existing Project

-To open an existing project, select ‘File > Open Project’ from the main menu.
+To open an existing project, select File > Open Project from the main menu.
 All RED project files use a .red file extension.
 A RED project stores all of the Data Set, Data Group, Probe Set and Probe List information for your project.
-It also remembers which annotation and data tracks were visible.
+It also remembers which data tracks were visible.
+See Saving a Project section for more details.

 Although it stores the name of the genome you were using, it doesn't contain the actual genome data.
 If you are using RED on a new machine, it will automatically download and install the required genome when you open a project file.
 If you want to use RED when not connected to a network, you need to ensure that the correct genome has been installed locally.
-Once downloaded, genomes will be cached on your machine for future use..
+Once downloaded, genomes will be cached on your machine for future use.

 Visualisation